gklpern/IBM-telco-churn-project/README.md

     Additional Charges: Although this feature was initially developed to capture extra billing beyond regular charges, further analysis showed it did not contribute significantly to model performance and was removed.

-    Zone ID: To detect regional churn trends, customers were grouped into five geographic clusters based on their Latitude and Longitude using K-Means Clustering.
-This created a new feature, zone_id, which captures spatial churn patterns.
+    Zone ID: To detect regional churns, customers were grouped into five geographic clusters based on their Latitude and Longitude using K-Means Clustering.

-    Bundled Services Count: This feature represented customer engagement by counting how many services a customer subscribed to (e.g., Internet, Phone, Streaming TV, Tech Support).
+    Bundled Services Count: This feature represented customer engagement by counting how many services a customer subscribed

     Synthetic Churn Score: A custom churn risk indicator was created by combining multiple service usage metrics and customer characteristics with weighted importance.
 This aggregated score served as a proxy for churn propensity and was designed to improve model interpretability.